maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

      9

-It is not easily visible in this example, but there is an additional leading space in front of the value 9.
+It is not easily visible in that example, but there is an additional leading space in front of the value 9.
 This is part of the formatting rules for numeric values; it leaves room to print a minus sign for negative values.
 This way, if a series of numbers is printed that may be negative or positive, they will properly line up vertically on the console.

     100 PRINT "The value of X is ";X